cmwshang/crunchy-docdynamo/README.md

 Documentation generation engine

 ## Setting up the Environment
-1. Get the crunchy-docdynamo from Gitub.
+1. Get the crunchy-docdynamo from Github.
 2. cd to the directory on your local machine and run

 ```